A framework for probabilistic prediction of remaining useful life in structural materials: Uncertainty quantification framework

 \subsection{Uncertainty modeling}

 The third stage of the uncertainty quantification (UQ) framework involves modeling uncertainties, which are fundamental to understanding the statistical variability of input parameters.
-This involves determining the probability density function (PDF) for each input parameter, which must be chosen using rational criteria to prevent assumptions from violating the underlying physics of the creep phenomena \citep{soize2017,cunhajr2017}.
+This involves determining the probability density function (PDF) for each input parameter, which must be chosen using rational criteria to prevent assumptions from violating the underlying physics of the creep phenomena \citep{soize2017,cunhajr_ekwaro2016}.

-Note that the input parameters' stochastic nature depends on their inherent characteristics and the way the creep tests are conducted.
-In all the creep models treated in this work, the temperature and mechanical stress are treated as deterministic variables, given that these quantities are kept fixed at specified values throughout the creep tests.
+Note that the stochastic nature of the input parameters depends on their inherent characteristics and the manner in which creep tests are conducted.
+In the present study, temperature and mechanical stress are treated as deterministic variables, as they are controlled quantities in standard creep experiments, maintained at prescribed levels with comparatively low variability relative to material response.
+This modeling choice is deliberate: it isolates the dominant sources of uncertainty associated with material behavior and model parameters, which are the primary focus of the proposed framework.

+From a methodological standpoint, extending the framework to account for variability in temperature and stress is straightforward, as these quantities can be incorporated directly as additional random variables during the uncertainty propagation stage.
+Such an extension would primarily lead to greater dispersion in the predicted rupture time, without altering the framework's structure.

 On the contrary, the polynomial coefficients, which define the relationship between the empirical parameters ($P_{LM}, P_{OSD}, P_{MS}$) and the mechanical stress $\sigma$, as well as the empirical constant for each model ($C_{LM}$, $C_{OSD}$, and $C_{MS}$), are treated as random variables.
 By invoking the Central Limit Theorem, we can presume that these estimators follow an asymptotic Gaussian distribution.
 Consequently, a multivariate Gaussian distribution is selected to describe their joint statistics.